 But possible risks of cardiac catheterization may include:

-If you are pregnant or planning to become pregnant, tell your health care team before having cardiac catheterization.
+If you are pregnant or planning to become pregnant, tell your healthcare team before having cardiac catheterization.

-Cardiac catheterization is usually done in a hospital room with special X-ray and imaging machines.
-The room is often called a cath lab, which is short for cardiac catheterization lab.
+Cardiac catheterization usually is done in a hospital room with special X-ray and imaging machines.
+The room often is called a cath lab, which is short for cardiac catheterization lab.

-Before you go into the room, your health care team helps you get ready.
+Before you go into the room, your healthcare team helps you get ready.

-A member of your health care team may shave any hair from the area where the catheter will go.
+A member of your healthcare team may shave any hair from the area where the catheter will go.

 A health care professional places an IV into your forearm or hand.
 Medicine called a sedative goes through the IV.
 The medicine helps you feel relaxed, calm or sleepy.
+This is called sedation.

-The amount of sedation needed for cardiac catheterization depends on the reason for the procedure and your overall health.
+Usually, you are awake during cardiac catheterization.
+But the amount of sedation needed for cardiac catheterization depends on the reason for the procedure and your overall health.
 You may be fully awake or lightly sedated.
 Or you may be given a combination of medicines to put you in a sleep-like state.
 This is called general anesthesia.

 What happens next depends on why you're having the procedure.
 These are some common reasons: